 One Year Lifestyle Program to Reduce the Risk of Developing Type 2 Diabetes

-BATON ROUGE, La - If you have been diagnosed with prediabetes or are at an increased risk for developing type 2 diabetes, Woman's Hospital’s is offering the region’s only Centers for Disease Control and Prevention (CDC) recognized program.
-The Woman’s Diabetes Prevention Program is a one year course, starting Tuesday, February 26 at the Woman’s Center for Wellness, focused on specific lifestyle changes to reduce the risk of developing type 2 diabetes.
+BATON ROUGE, La - If you have been diagnosed with prediabetes or are at an increased risk for developing type 2 diabetes, Woman's Hospital’s is offering the Centers for Disease Control and Prevention (CDC) recognized program.
+The Woman’s Diabetes Prevention Program is a one year course at the Woman’s Center for Wellness, focused on specific lifestyle changes to reduce the risk of developing type 2 diabetes.

 According to research, CDC-recognized lifestyle change programs can have a significant impact in reducing the onset of diabetes.
 The CDC cites the National Institutes of Health as having proven that people with prediabetes who take part in this type of structured program can cut their risk of developing type 2 diabetes by 58% (71% for people over 60 years old).
 The reason for this drastic change is that these programs help people lose 5% to 7% of their body weight through healthier eating and holding them accountable for up to 150 minutes of physical activity a week.
 And the impact of a CDC-recognized program can last for years to come.
 Even after 10 years, people who completed this type of course were one third less likely to develop type 2 diabetes.

-The 2019 Woman’s Diabetes Prevention Program starts Tuesday, February 26, 2019.
-The cost is $400/year, plus three-month membership to the Woman’s fitness center, with payment plans available.
+The cost is approx. $575/year, plus three-month membership to the Woman’s fitness center, with payment plans available.
 To be eligible for the program you must be: